Learn ➜ Material Health GuidesLead Guide

 An XRF test may show that the food surface of a pot has 100ppm lead in it.
 A leach test may show that same pot has 20ppm lead in it (read more about ppm, ppb, and limits on lead below).
 Both methods are useful — in XRF testing, the x-rays bounce off the surface and report back to you that it “sees”100ppm lead.
 It’s good for knowing about the presence of lead, but not necessarily how it will act in real life.
 Leach testing on the same pot may tell you that over 24 hours, under acidic conditions, the pot has 20ppm that could potentially leach.
 This is not the same as what is actually in the leachate solution— you can assume that much less of what the leach test shows would get out under normal cooking conditions.
 Overall, leach testing gives you a more realistic exposure estimate.

 XRF testing and leach testing aren’t perfectly correlated.
 Sometimes, a high XRF reading will have a very low leachate result, and a lower XRF reading will have a relatively high leachate result.
 You can see what I mean in the testing done on lead-contaminated aluminum cookware here.
-This is because it’s not just about the mere presence of lead, it’s also about how it is bound up into the rest of the materials the pot is made of.
+This is because it’s not just about the mere presence of lead, it’s also about how it is bound up into the materials the pot is made of.

 What are the limits on lead in products?

 • Soil has 50-400 ppm lead in it naturally, because lead is one of the elements naturally occurring on earth.
 Human activity can make this number higher.
-The EPA requires action if lead levels are over 400ppm in places where kids play, and over 1,200 ppm in other soil.
+The EPA requires action if lead levels are over 400ppm in soil where kids play, and over 1,200 ppm in other soil.

 • 300 ppm is the limit for lead in the metal parts of bicycles.